Awards & Associations

 - Get Kids Involved – Elementary and middle school programs aimed at teaching kids about the dangers of distracted driving have resulted in children helping their parents change their own driving behaviors.
 These kids will also grow up to be future drivers – hopefully drivers who have already learned the dangers of using their phones while driving.

 Distracted driving is an epidemic in today’s fast paced and modern world.
 As technology increases with things such as hands free devices to prevent accidents, new distractions are being introduced.
 As drivers, we all need to remain aware of the dangers of taking our eyes and our attention off of the road.
 We should be turning off any device or hi-tech gadget that could detract us – even our onboard infotainment systems.
 It’s not enough to simply put down our phones – although it is a good place to start.

 Contact Our Colorado Springs Car Accident Attorneys

-If you or someone you love has been injured in an accident that was caused by a distracted driver, the steps you take immediately after your accident could affect your entire future.
+If you or someone you love has been injured in an accident that was caused by a distracted driver, the steps you take immediately after your car accident could affect your entire future.
 At the Rector Law Firm, our Colorado Springs car accident attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.

 Areas We Serve

 We serve clients charged with crimes or injured anywhere throughout the state of Colorado, but we focus on residents of these areas: Colorado Springs, Manitou Springs, Fountain, Briargate, Monument, Black Forest, Pueblo, Canon City, Larkspur, Security-Widefield, Peyton, Castle Rock, Teller County, El Paso County, Elbert County, Park County, Douglas County and beyond.